dmirauta/dots/README.md

 Basic set of configs (mostly from corresponding defaults) for a bspwm based desktop environment.

 For a minimum change quickstart, edit the quickstart section in `auto.sh` to suit your monitor setup and use `./auto.sh generate` to generate configs.
 These can be installed with `./auto.sh update`.
-Dependencies can be grabbed (edit `INSTALL` variable if not using `pacman`) with the `./auto.sh deps` (and optionally `./auto.sh lapdeps` for laptop only components) command.
+Dependencies can be grabbed with the `./auto.sh deps` command (edit `INSTALL` variable if not using `pacman`).

 Todo:
 - option to quickly swap arrows and hjkl in keybinds for whichever is prefered as promminent?